bbulkow/FastLED-idf/README.md

 No extra commands in `menuconfig` seem necessary.

+# Four wire LEDs ( APA102 and similar )

+Interestingly, four wire LEDs can't use the RMT interface, because the clock and data lines have to be controled together ( duh ), and the RMT interface doesn't do that.
+What does do that is the SPI interface, and I don't think I've wired that up.

+There are two hardware SPI ports in the system, so that should be able to be enabled.
+I haven't tried that.

+Since hardware banging is used ( that's the big ugly warning ), these LEDs are very likely far slower, and probably do not respond to parallelism the same way.

+I have pulled in enough of the HAL for the APA102 code to compile, but I don't know if it works, since I don't have any four-wire LEDs around.
+Since it's very much a different code path, I'm not going to make promises until someone tries it.

 # async mode

 The right way to use a system like this is with some form of async mode, where the CPU